agentjimlam/assignment-Module5.4/README.md

 - Used Samsung and Xiaomi phones, both not successful

 ### Video.js
-Used the Expo Video (expo-av) tutorial.
-Installed `react-native-webview` to use <Webview> to embed a youtube video.
+Used the Expo Video (expo-av) tutorial: https://docs.expo.dev/versions/latest/sdk/video-av/
+- Installed `react-native-webview` to use <Webview> to embed a youtube video.
 Have not tried to show a video using MediaLibrary yet.

 ### Extra for Rock Paper Scissor